davidstutz/bootstrap-multiselect/README.md

 > **@robwesterlund** - *@luisrudge The reason is that the multiselect plugin works on the option elements which are in the DOM.
 However, if you place your bindingHandler before the options bindingHandler, there won't be any option elements in the DOM when you call the multiselect plugin.*

+## AJAX search support

+The following parameters has been used for AJAX

+**ajaxSearch: false**
+	set to true to enable AJAX search
+**ajaxURL: false**
+	this should be a string contains URL of server-side server should return a JSONP contains an array of found objects query string to search should be passed as `query' parameter **ajaxResultName: 'name'**
+	this is a name of object key which will be shown as a title of checkbox in search results
+**ajaxResultValue: 'value'**
+	this is a name of object key which will be used as a value of checkbox in search results
+**ajaxErrorText: 'Error fetching data'**
+	an error message when server-side failed or timeout ocured **ajaxNotFound: 'No match'**
+	an error message when there's no results for query **ajaxTooMuchResults: 'Too much entries found'**
+	a warning message when too many results found now is a hardcoded value of 10 entries we show this way

 ## License

 Copyright 2012, 2013 David Stutz

+Copyright 2013, Roman Yerin (AJAX search support)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at